iamclint/Zeal/README.md

 The nameplate is controlled through three interfaces:
 * Dedicated Zeal options window tab (requires `zeal\uifiles`, see Installation notes above)
 * Key binds for nameplate options (configure in EQ Options->Keyboard->Target)
-* The five /nameplate commands listed below
+* The /nameplate commands described below

 #### Enabling Disabling Nameplate Options
-* The `/nameplatecolors` command - Toggles Nameplate Colors for Players on and off
+* The `/nameplate colors` command - Toggles Nameplate Colors for Players on and off
-* The `/nameplateconcolors` command - Toggles Nameplate Con Colors for NPCs on and off
+* The `/nameplate concolors` command - Toggles Nameplate Con Colors for NPCs on and off
-* The `/nameplatehideself` command - Toggles Player Nameplate on and off
+* The `/nameplate hideself` command - Toggles Player Nameplate on and off
-* The `/nameplatex` command - Toggles Player Nameplate as X on and off
+* The `/nameplate x` command - Toggles Player Nameplate as X on and off
-* The `/nameplatehideraidpets` command - Toggles NPC Raid Pets Nameplate on and off
+* The `/nameplate hideraidpets` command - Toggles NPC Raid Pets Nameplate on and off
-* The `/nameplatecharselect` command - Toggles Nameplate Choices Shown at Character Selection Screen on and off
+* The `/nameplate charselect` command - Toggles Nameplate Choices Shown at Character Selection Screen on and off
-* The `/nameplatetargetcolor` command - Toggles Target Nameplate Color on and off
+* The `/nameplate targetcolor` command - Toggles Target Nameplate Color on and off
-* The `/nameplatetargetmarker` command - Toggles Target Nameplate Marker on and off
+* The `/nameplate targetmarker` command - Toggles Target Nameplate Marker on and off
+* The `/nameplate targethealth` command - Toggles Target Nameplate Health on and off
-* The `/nameplatetargethealth` command - Toggles Target Nameplate Health on and off
+* The `/nameplate targethealth` command - Toggles Target Nameplate Health on and off
+* The `/nameplate inlineguild` command - Toggles guild name appearing inline or on a separate line

 #### Changing the Color of Nameplates
 Zeal allows players to change the colors of the Nameplates of Players and NPCs in game.